krishaamer/green-filter-research/research/literature/ai.md

 The advances in the capabilities of large AI model mean we’ve reached a point, where it’s possible to achieve UI and UX which previously was science fiction.

 There’s early evidence it’s possible to assess the quality of LLM output in a transparent way (Liang et al. (2022))

+-   OpenAI provides AI-as-a-service through its APIs, allowing developer to build custom user interfaces (UI) to serve their specific customer needs For example Snapchat’s “My AI” virtual friend help people write faster with the app helping users with predictive text completion.

+Jack Krawczyk, the product lead for Google’s Bard: “Bard and ChatGPT are large language models, not knowledge models.
+They are great at generating human-sounding text, they are not good at ensuring their text is fact-based.
+Why do we think the big first application should be Search, which at its heart is about finding true information?”

 ## Design for Human-AI Interaction {#design-for-human-ai-interaction}